Work continues on the restoration Duiske Abbey in Graiguenamanagh, County Kilkenny.

 Restoration work on the Abbey commenced in 1974 and is hoped to be completed in 1979.
 To date work has been completed on the chancel, the crossing and the North transcept.
 Dublin architect Percy le Clere is managing the project in co-operation with local craftsmen.

-An RTÉ News report by Cathal Mac Coille broadcast on 5 August 1976.
+An RTÉ News report broadcast on 5 August 1976.
+The reporter is Cathal Mac Collle.